apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 When you start an actor, the actor run gets created.
 Actor run is a Docker container created from the build's Docker image with dedicated resources (CPU, memory, disk space).
 For more on this topic, see [usage and resources](./usage_and_resources).

-Each run has own (default) [storages](../../storage) assigned, which it may but not nesseserarly need to use:
+Each run has its own (default) [storages](../../storage) assigned, which it may but not nesseserarly need to use:
 - [Key-value store](../../storage/key_value_stores) containing the input and enabling actor to store other files
 - [Dataset](../../storage/datasets) enabling actor to store the results
 - [Request queue](../../storage/request_queues) to maintain a queue of URLs to be processed